josean-dev/dev-environment-files/README.md

 ### Relevant Files
 - [.config/nvim](.config/nvim)

-### Issue I Encountered with Treesitter Update and Lua Syntax Highlighting
+### Issue I Encountered with Treesitter and Lua Syntax Highlighting
 I updated treesitter recently and ran into an issue with my lua file syntax highlighting.
+It seems that the homebrew install of neovim includes a lua parser that was no longer compatible.

-I found a solution here: https://github.com/nvim-treesitter/nvim-treesitter.
+I found the solution here: https://github.com/nvim-treesitter/nvim-treesitter.

 According to the solution, I ran the following: